SeanaParker/Sales-Performance-at-OfficeMart-Key-Trends-and-Profitability-Insights-2023/README.md

 ### **Optimize Profitability & Cost Structures**
 - Adjust pricing or implement cost-control measures for low-profit subcategories like Machines, Tables, and Bookcases.
-- Reassess high-sales but low-margin categories (Storage, Chairs, and Paper) to find opportunities for improved profitability.
+- Reassess high-sales but low-margin categories (Storage and Chairs) to find opportunities for improved profitability.
-- Closely monitor Q2 discounting strategies to maintain a balance between sales volume and profit margins.

 ### **Leverage Q4 Growth Trends**
 - Increase marketing budgets for seasonal promotions in Q4, as November consistently sees the highest sales.